2026 Availability- Expected pickup date is late April to early May

 Nodding Onion (Allium cernuum) is a unique member of the allium family, getting it's name from it's umbel that points down towards the ground.
-This characteristic is no deterant to the bees, who love this flower and are happy to pollinate upside down!
+This characteristic is no deterrent to the bees, who love this flower and are happy to pollinate upside down!
 This small plant's pungent smell when crushed or bruised repels deer, provides some natural pest protection, and can be substituted for chives in the kitchen.
 Plant several together in a larger block or drift in garden beds borders, edges of woodland or shade gardens, cottage gardens, or in a natural prairie or meadow planting.
 Nodding Onion is suitable for difficult urban environments and pollution.

 Nodding Onion